Note

 This article provides links to reliability guidance for many Azure services.
 Most reliability guides contain the following information:

-Some guides also contain information on:
+Some guides also contain information about:

 Note